Medically reviewed by Drugs.com. Last updated on Feb 15, 2022.

 Radioactive iodine destroys the thyroid.
 This is a more permanent option.
 It is used to treat hyperthyroidism caused by Graves' disease.
 It is also used to treat thyroid nodules producing too much thyroid hormone.

-Another option is surgery to remove part of the thyroid gland.
-Surgery is rarely used.
+Another option is surgery to remove part or all of the thyroid gland.
+Today, surgery is done less often to treat hyperthyroidism.

-Patients treated with radioactive iodine or surgery almost always need thyroid hormone replacement pills.
+Patients treated with radioactive iodine or surgery almost always need life-long thyroid hormone replacement pills.

 When To Call A Professional